AdobeDocs/aem-forms-automated-conversion-service.en/help/using/introduction.md

 ### 1. Set up the environment {#set-up-the-environment}

 Automated Forms Conversion service (AFCS) runs on Adobe Cloud.
 [Configure Adobe I/O account of your organization and connect your local AEM instance](configure-service.md) to the conversion service running on Adobe Cloud.
+For AEM 6.5 and AEM 6.5 LTS, you must enable Adaptive Form Core Components if you use Core Components-based templates and themes; see [Configure the service](configure-service.md#referencepackage).

 ### 2. Convert PDF forms to adaptive forms {#use-the-conversion-service}